Healthy Personal Boundaries &

 Learning to set healthy personal boundaries is necessary for

-is our way of
+is our way of communicating

-not allow others to define us.
+others to define us.

 physical, emotional and mental limits we

 establish to protect ourselves from being manipulated, used, or